NLnetLabs/routinator/doc/manual/source/json-metrics.rst

    The number of currently open connections from that address.
 The number should normally be 0 or 1 but can be higher if the address is the public side of a NAT.

+``updated``
+   Contains the time of the last successful update by the client.

+``lastReset``
+   Contains the time of the last successful cache reset by the client.

+``resetQueries``
+   Contains the number of reset queries by the client.

+``serialQueries``
+   Contains the number of serial queries by the client.

 ``serial``
    The highest serial of the data provided to a client from that address.